-More so than any other time in history, the digital revolution is changing the global economy through how it has enabled micro entrepreneurship around the world.
-This phenomenon is particularly prominent in Asia, where advancements in technology have dissolved many of the barriers that enterprising individuals used to face.
+More so than any other time in history, the digital revolution is changing the global economy through how it has enabled micro-entrepreneurship around the world.
+This phenomenon is particularly prominent within entrepreneurship in Asia, where advancements in technology have dissolved many of the barriers that enterprising individuals used to face.

 In this digital age, being an entrepreneur is no longer a sacrificial decision made by the passionate few, as it opens doors to a world of opportunities and a huge market for any business.
 In addition, the rising affluence in Asia has also resulted in greater freedom for many, who would otherwise be traditionally tied down by their filial or familial obligations.
 Here’s a recap of the landscape of entrepreneurship in Asia 2015.